ngs-doo/dal-benchmark/README.md

  * Npgsql (2.2.4.3) - used to implement manual SQL approach; talks to Postgres using binary protocol
  * Revenj (1.2.0) - implemented both as a "standard" relational approach with aggregation in a single object and as a "NoSQL" object oriented approach; Uses customized old Npgsql which talks to Postgres using text protocol
  * Entity Framework 6 - most popular .NET ORM.
+ * JDBC PostgreSQL (9.4-1201) - official JDBC driver for PostgreSQL
+ * MsSql ADO.NET - not included in results, but you can run the bench to see how it stands

 ###Single table test